KelSolaar/sIBL_GUI/docs/help/sIBL_GUI_Manual.rst

 _`Ibl Sets Scanner` (addons.iblSetsScanner)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The *Ibl Sets Scanner* component is a file scanning component that will automatically register any new Ibl Sets to the Default Collection whenever it founds one in an already existing IBL Sets parent directory.
-This behavior can be stopped by deactivating the component.
+The *Ibl Sets Scanner* Component is a file scanning Component that will automatically register any new Ibl Sets to the Default Collection whenever it founds one in an already existing IBL Sets parent directory.
+This behavior can be stopped by deactivating the Component.

 .. raw:: html